 To check for encroachments

 As part of the boundary identification survey we will prepare an identification survey plan for you.
 This survey plan is a record of the survey performed and will show you the boundaries that have been re-marked as part of the survey.
+The plan will list the marks placed at the corner and reference existing fences or structures near the boundary.
 It is a legislative requirement for all Registered Cadastral Surveyors to prepare a survey plan and deposit a copy with the government as a record of the survey.
+This plan provides you assurance that the survey has been correctly performed by a surveyor with the appropriate qualifications and insurances.